inventables/x-carve-instructions/step06/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: It may a little difficult to get the 8mm screw into the belt clip as the head of the 25mm screw will be in the way.
+ <strong>Note:</strong> It may a little difficult to get the 8mm screw into the belt clip as the head of the 25mm screw will be in the way.
 Use your wrench to push straight down on the head and it will snap into place.
  </span>

 </div>